 - Whole grains and potatoes.
 Small amounts of whole grains and potatoes are allowed.

 - Wild and non-factory-farmed animal foods.
 This includes meat, dairy, fish, and eggs.
-These foods should be consumed only in small amounts.
+These foods should be consumed in only small amounts.

 The Nutritarian Diet particularly encourages followers to eat plenty of greens, beans, onions, mushrooms, berries, and seeds for their health-promoting properties.
 These foods are collectively referred to as “G-Bombs” by the Nutritarian community.

-Summary The Nutritarian Diet promotes whole, minimally processed foods, especially fresh veggies, fruits, legumes, nuts, and seeds.
+The Nutritarian Diet promotes whole, minimally processed foods, especially fresh veggies, fruits, legumes, nuts, and seeds.

 - Factory-farmed animal products.
 This category includes meat, poultry, fish, seafood, eggs, and dairy.